-If I had a nickel for every physician-referred exercise patient that says to me “But that’s not what they say on TV,” I would be writing this from a Caribbean Island.
+If I had a nickel for every client that says to me “But that’s not what they say on TV,” I would be writing this from a Caribbean Island.
 I could write a book on the ridiculous exercise claims I have seen and heard during my 35 years of working in the fitness industry.
 The truth is: exercise is just not that complicated.
 I will never forget my original mentor who was a very close friend and had a Ph.D. in Exercise Science.
 To this day this person has forgotten more about exercise science and physiology than I will ever know.
 After working together for a couple of years, we went our separate ways.
 A few years later, our paths crossed again and I asked, “So, Dr. (name withheld), how is the exercise science world treating you?” waiting to hear about some groundbreaking study.
 The response I received floored me: “I am not involved in exercise anymore.”
 Well, after I caught my breath and allowed the shock to settle in, I asked her how she could walk away from years of study and thousands of dollars of investment.
-I will never forget her answer and actually, it is at the core of my remote training systems.
+I will never forget her answer.
+And actually it is at the core of my remote training systems.
 Her reasoning for not being involved anymore: “Once I got out into the public fitness world I learned I was never going to use more than 5% of what I learned.
 So I went back to school and became a psychologist.”
 Over the years that stuck with me and I thought about it often.
 And 35 years later I realized not only is she right, but I feel the same way.
 So I turned my focus back into the people that need it most, and I am going to use my platform to get the truth out there.
 My goal is to squash all of the nonsense that gets pushed into the public that at best keeps people from achieving their goals, and at worst actually gets people hurt.
 Either way, they stop exercising.
 Now more than ever this is something someone needs to fix.

 So let's get started because this will not take long.
 But beware, if you read this and quote any of it to some "fitness expert" there is a good chance you will get some negative, conflicting comments.
 Please know this: what I am about to explain is indisputable science.
 So if they want to argue any of this they are not arguing with me.
 They are arguing with science!!